dyerc/Doughnut/README.md

 - [x] Ability to favourite episodes
 - [x] Ability to create podcasts without a feed, for miscellaneous releases of discontinued podcasts

 Previously Doughnut was built on top of Electron which worked ok, but using 200+ MB for a podcast app, even when it's minimized felt very poor.
-This version is archived in the `electron` branch.
 Doughnut is now written as a 100% native MacOS app in Swift.

 ## How to Contribute